 Step 3.
 Open and Import PDF to Excel

-When you click the "Save" button, the file will be converted into an Excel spreadsheet, and you can proceed to open and edit it in MS Excel.
+When you click the "Save" button, the file will be converted into an Excel spreadsheet.
+After converting, you can directly click the "Open" button to open the file and edit it in MS Excel.
 You'll notice that data integrity has been maintained and you won't have major issues with layout, alignment, etc.